awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. Perform a dry run upgrade\.

    We highly recommend testing a major version upgrade on a duplicate of your production database before trying the upgrade on your production database\.
 To create a duplicate test instance, you can either restore your database from a recent snapshot or clone your database\.
-For more information, see [Restoring from a Snapshot](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Restoring) or [Cloning an Aurora DB Cluster Volume](Aurora.Managing.Clone.md)\.
+For more information, see [Restoring from a snapshot](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Restoring) or [Cloning an Aurora DB cluster volume](Aurora.Managing.Clone.md)\.

-   For more information, see [Manually Upgrading the Aurora PostgreSQL Engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.
+   For more information, see [Manually upgrading the Aurora PostgreSQL engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.

 1. Upgrade your production instance\.

    When your dry\-run major version upgrade is successful, you should be able to upgrade your production database with confidence\.
-For more information, see [Manually Upgrading the Aurora PostgreSQL Engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.
+For more information, see [Manually upgrading the Aurora PostgreSQL engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.
 **Note**
 During the upgrade process, you can't do a point\-in\-time restore of your cluster\.
 Aurora PostgreSQL takes a DB cluster snapshot during the upgrade process if your backup retention period is greater than 0\.
 You can perform a point\-in\-time restore to times before the upgrade began and after the automatic snapshot of your instance has completed\.

    For information about an upgrade in progress, you can use Amazon RDS to view two logs that the pg\_upgrade utility produces\.
 These are `pg_upgrade_internal.log` and `pg_upgrade_server.log`\.
 Amazon Aurora appends a timestamp to the file name for these logs\.
 You can view these logs as you can any other log\.
-For more information, see [Amazon Aurora Database Log Files](USER_LogAccess.md)\.
+For more information, see [Amazon Aurora database log files](USER_LogAccess.md)\.

 1. Upgrade PostgreSQL extensions\.
 The PostgreSQL upgrade process doesn't upgrade any PostgreSQL extensions\.
-For more information, see [Upgrading PostgreSQL Extensions](#USER_UpgradeDBInstance.Upgrading.ExtensionUpgrades)\.
+For more information, see [Upgrading PostgreSQL extensions](#USER_UpgradeDBInstance.Upgrading.ExtensionUpgrades)\.

 After you complete a major version upgrade, we recommend the following:
 + Run the `ANALYZE` operation to refresh the `pg_statistic` table\.